CStank89/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell?  at the reutrn function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the name will stay the same while the number retujrned will be newRoll which is a random number generator.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`?  the lexical scope of newroll is that its nested withing a variable within a function thats not invoked until the return

 ### Task 2c - Exit Ticket